anymail/django-anymail/docs/esps/mailpace.rst

     **Multiple recipients not recommended with tracking**

-    If you send a message with multiple recipients (to, cc, and/or bcc), you will only one event separate events (delivered, deferred, etc.) for email.
+    If you send a message with multiple recipients (to, cc, and/or bcc), you will only receive one event (delivered, deferred, etc.) per email.
 MailPace does not send send different events for each recipient.

     To avoid confusion, it's best to send each message to exactly one ``to``